codeuniversity/student-council/statute/statute.md

 2. the discharge of the members of the Student Council.

-(2) It shall carry out the elections assigned to it by these Statutes or by virtue of other legal provisions or shall propose candidates for committees outside the scope of these Statutes for election, unless other legal provisions provide otherwise.
+(2) It shall carry out the elections assigned to it by these Statutes or by virtue of other legal provisions or shall propose candidates for election, unless other legal provisions provide otherwise.

 ## 11 - Work of the Student General Assembly

+(1) The Student General Assembly elects representatives for the Student Council.

+(2) The Student General Assembly elects representatives for the Academic Senate.

+(3) The representatives for the Academic Senate are elected directly by the Student General Assembly.

-(1) The Student General Assembly meets at
+(4) The Student General Assembly meets at

 1. resolution of the Student Council,

 2. demand of 10 percent of all members of the student body.

-(2) The Student General Assembly is open to every member of the University (including non academic members, academic members and other staff).
+(5) The Student General Assembly is open to every member of the University (including non academic members, academic members and other staff).

 ## 12 - Leadership of the Student General Assembly